Sorry, you need to enable JavaScript to visit this website.

 The retention period specified in the Records Retention Schedule shall be suspended in the event of any of the following, which may require the District to preserve the affected data or records:

 4.4.1.
-The District Government or any of its agencies is served with a subpoena or request for documents.
+The District or any of its agencies is served with a subpoena or request for documents.

 5. Exemptions